 You’re flossing your teeth in the mirror one night and you notice a couple small, vertical lines in your teeth.
 Are they cracks?
 Are they serious?
 What do you do?!

 Don’t panic!
 Most often these vertical lines are not serious cracks, just shallow cracks referred to as “craze lines”.
 Craze lines only affect the outer enamel of your teeth making them merely a cosmetic imperfection.
 They are most commonly a result of too much bite force (e.g. teeth clenching or grinding, biting fingernails, etc.)

 Although craze lines are no cause for concern, they can become more noticeable over time as stains get trapped in them.
-Just having your bi-annual teeth cleaning at your dentist appointment can help polish away the appearance of craze lines.
-If they need more attention you can use a whitening treatment to lighten them.
-And of course, for the stubborn stains, there is always the option of veneers to give you bright, beautiful and unblemished teeth.
+Just having your bi-annual teeth cleaning at your dentist in Conroe 77318 appointment can help polish away the appearance of craze lines.
+If they need more attention you can use a whitening treatment in Spring 77373 to lighten them.
+And of course, for the stubborn stains, there is always the option of veneers in Spring 77383 to give you bright, beautiful, and unblemished teeth.